You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • With your direction or consent: where you ask us to share information or clearly authorise a disclosure.

-We do not sell personal data in the ordinary data-broker sense.
+We do not sell personal data in the ordinary data-broker sense, and we do not sell or share the personal information of users we know to be under 16 years of age.
 However, some privacy laws define “sale,” “sharing,” “targeted advertising,” or “cross-context behavioural advertising” broadly enough to include certain advertising, attribution, cookie-based audience, analytics, or tracking uses.
 Where required, we will provide applicable notice and choice.

 11. Sub-processors and service providers